Mahdi03/Gimmel/docs/Gimmel.md

 ```
 //TO-DO:
--Survey modeling technqiues.
+-Survey modeling techniques.
 Choose one to implement.
 ```

 ### Convolution